Originally written at the end of 2016 – this is the story of what happened when I decided to do one thing a month that scared me!

 June – Missed.

-July – Missed (and admitted that I was failing the challenge).
+July – Missed (and realised that I was failing the challenge).

 Why Did I Fail?